 6.5 Nature and contents of container

 HDPE bottles with a child-proof polypropylene push-lock.
-Each pack contains 14, 50, 56 or 100 (2 bottles of 50) capsules.
+Each bottle contains 50 or 56 capsules.
 Not all pack sizes may be marketed.

-6.6 Special precautions for disposal No special requirements for disposal.
+6.6 Special precautions for disposal

+No special requirements for disposal.